mikey-jay/realm-simulator/README.md

 Rulesets are contained in the `/rulesets` folder of the project.
 This is where game rules can be modified to examine their impact on the simulation output.
 The `current.js` ruleset file contains the rules as they currently exist as of bible chapter 4.

 ### Recipe A
 This is a modified version of the harvester recipe which somewhat improves the ROI of higher level harvesters and diminishes the ROI of lower level harvesters compared to the original (current) ruleset.
+It maintains the current recipes' model of diminishing returns on harvester upgrade costs.

 ### Recipe B
 This is a modified version of the harvester recipe which greatly improves the ROI of higher level harvesters and greatly diminishes the ROI of lower level harvesters compared to the original (current) ruleset.
+It uses an increasing returns approach to harvester upgrades.

 ### Recipe C
 Similar to recipe B, but with lower overall costs and lower overall harvest rates (players generally need to build a higher quantity of harvesters in this scenario).
 In this recipe, the maker cost is also substantially reduced (by up to ~75%).